 Qualifying out-of-state retailers must apply for a state of Colorado Sales Tax License by Nov.
 30.

-If you cannot apply online, you may complete and submit the Sales Tax/Withholding Account Application (CR 0100) available on our website.
+If you cannot apply online, you are required to complete and submit the Sales Tax/Withholding Account Application (CR 0100) available on our website.
 Please write "Out-of-State Retailer" on the top of the paper sales tax application.

 When you apply we will create your sales tax account for you.
 There is a fee for the license and a deposit.

 DO NOT WAIT UNTIL THE LAST MINUTE TO ADD NON-PHYSICAL LOCATIONS

 Processing of new sites may take longer than usual to process during peak hours.

 To add non-physical locations for the state-collected jurisdictions in Colorado you ship to:

 If you do not have a Revenue Online account but would like to close your account, please fill out our Business Closure Form.